 James H. Quillen VAMC

 Mountain Home, TN 37684-7000

 Refills may be requested by phone.
 Have your social security number and prescription number ready, and call one of the following numbers:

 Toll-free: 1.877.573.3529 ext.
 3434

-If your prescription does not have refills, you will need to contact your Primary Care provider for a new prescription.
+If your prescription does not have refills, you will need to contact your Patient Aligned Care Team (PACT) for a new prescription.
 Please do not contact the Pharmacy Service for prescription renewals.